sodafoundation/documentation/content/soda-gettingstarted/installation-using-ansible.md

 description: "This is a  guide for users and new contributors to install Local Cluster using ansible."
 weight: 30
 ---
-This document describes how to install SODA projects local cluster, including Hotpot (API, Controller, Dock), Gelato, Telemetry, Orchestration, and Dashboard components.
+This document describes how to install SODA projects in a local cluster.
+These steps will help you to enable / disable projects.
+After installation using these steps, you can get the features of all the enabled projects.
+You can test either through SODA Dashboard UI or CLI

 `Hereafter, Hotpot refers to API, Controller and Dock projects`